olehyev138/diverst-devv/docs/devops/aws-account-structure.md

 Generally speaking, developers will log into there SSO accounts & access the AWS accounts they need to, to do day to day work.
 Ie, to see Cloud Trail logs.

-To run an IAC tool, users will log into the _iac_ user & copy/paste the tokens/keys to set environment variables in there terminal.
+To run an IAC tool, users will log into the _cli-bot_ user & copy/paste the tokens/keys to set environment variables in there terminal.
 Then run the IAC tool, ie, Terraform, will pick up the environment variables and use it to authenticate with the appropriate environment account & manage infrastructure.

 In the future, the process of setting the keys & tokens as environment variables will be done entirely through the command line.